How to upgrade a Managed Database for PostgreSQL and MySQL

 You can upgrade your Database Instances in two ways: by increasing its Block Storage volume or by changing the node type.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have a PostgreSQL or MySQL Database Instance
+- A PostgreSQL or MySQL Database Instance

 How to increase a Block Storage volume